peterjunpark/MAD/benchmark/vllm/README.md

 ~/MAD/reports_float16/
 ```

-Although the following eight models are pre-configured to collect latency and throughput performance data, users can also change the benchmarking parameters.
+Although the following models are pre-configured to collect latency and throughput performance data,
+users can also change the benchmarking parameters.
 Refer to the [Standalone benchmarking](#standalone-benchmarking) section.

 #### Available models